-MAX is an aggregate function that evaluates the maximum of an expression over a set of rows (see Aggregates (set functions)).
-MAX is allowed only on expressions that evaluate to built-in data types (including CHAR, VARCHAR, DATE, TIME, CHAR FOR BIT DATA, etc.).
+MAX is an aggregate function that evaluates the maximum of an expression over a set of rows.

+See Aggregates (set functions) for more information about these functions.

+MAX is allowed only on expressions that evaluate to indexable data types (specifically, those marked with a Y in the second table, "Comparisons allowed by Derby", in Data type assignments and comparison, sorting, and ordering).
+This means that MAX cannot be used with expressions that evaluate to BLOB, CLOB, LONG VARCHAR, LONG VARCHAR FOR BIT DATA, XML, or user-defined types.

 '''

-MAX ( [ DISTINCT | ALL ] Expression )
+MAX ( [ DISTINCT | ALL ] expression )

 '''

 The DISTINCT and ALL qualifiers eliminate or retain duplicates, but these qualifiers have no effect in a MAX expression.
-Only one DISTINCT aggregate expression per SelectExpression is allowed.
+Only one DISTINCT aggregate expression per selectExpression is allowed.
 For example, the following query is not allowed: